 The new Ra Pegna via ferrata is an easy via ferrata that has no difficult passages and, given the brevity of both the approach and the return, it is also passable by families.

 The Ferrata Ra Pegna is easily combined with the neighbor Ferrata to the Ra Bujela which is however more difficult and long than this.
 The area where this ferrata extends is full of aided itineraries.
-Going up towards the Pomedes hut you can walk the Aided path Astaldi or take the ascent to the Tofana di Mezzo along the first Ferrata Olivieri and then the Ferrata Aglio.
+Going up towards the Pomedes hut you can walk the Aided path Astaldi or take the ascent to the Tofana di Mezzo along the first Ferrata Olivieri and then the Via Ferrata Aglio to Tofana di Mezzo.
 These two itineraries are much more demanding both in terms of duration and height difference.
-In the direction of Passo Falzarego, we can instead take the Ferrata Tomaselli, the recent one Ferrata Fusetti at Sass de Stria, the Ferrata to the Col dei Bos and the Ferrata to the Averau.
+In the direction of Passo Falzarego, we can instead take the Ferrata Tomaselli, the recent one Via Ferrata Fusetti at Sass de Stria, the Ferrata to the Col dei Bos and the Ferrata to the Averau.

 Approach: 1:00 h